DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Specifically I want Resistance army attack capital."

 They need to attack capital with full force.
-There Rinne and Kay would separate from them to sneak into Dark Empress's stronghold Meanwhile, Resistance army would surround the palace and will ruckus to attract attention.
+There Rinne and Kai would separate from them to sneak into Dark Empress's stronghold Meanwhile, Resistance army would surround the palace and will ruckus to attract attention.

 "Overall demon population is quite big which is troublesome.